elixir-lang/elixir-lang.github.com/getting-started/mix-otp/ets.markdown

 Unfortunately this time we cannot simply change `handle_info/2`, the operation responsible for cleaning the ETS table, to a synchronous operation.
 Instead, we need to find a way to guarantee the registry has processed the `:DOWN` notification sent when the bucket crashed.

 An easy way to do so is by sending a synchronous request to the registry: because messages are processed in order, if the registry replies to a request sent after the `Agent.stop` call, it means that the `:DOWN` message has been processed.
+This is only possible as an implication of a fact that `Agent.stop/2` waits until the VM has stopped the bucket and therefore has sent `:DOWN` message to the registry.
+Which means that by the time we can send another request, the `:DOWN` message has already reached registry's inbox and therefore will be processed before our next request.
 Let's do so by creating a "bogus" bucket, which is a synchronous request, after `Agent.stop` in both tests:

 ```elixir
   test "removes buckets on exit", %{registry: registry} do